YosysHQ/mcy/docs/source/tutorial.rst

 Bonus: Integrating a second test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often, you will have a whole collection of tests of differing size and strictness.
+Often, you will have a whole collection of tests of differing scope and strictness.
 These can all be integrated into a single ``mcy`` project to obtain a coverage metric for the test suite as a whole.
 In this section we will add a second, longer-running but more thorough testbench to increase the coverage metric.

 ``test_fm`` is a formal testbench that fully verifies that the module fulfils a formal definition of the desired behaviour.
 Because it significantly increases the runtime of the example, ``test_fm`` is disabled by default in the ``bitcnt`` example.
 It can be enabled or disabled by setting the variable ``use_formal`` defined in ``config.mcy``.